History of South America: Agriculture and domestication of animals

 The first evidence for the existence of agricultural practices in South America dates back to circa 6500 BCE, when potatoes, chilies and beans began to be cultivated for food in the Amazon Basin.
 Pottery evidence suggests that manioc, which remains a staple food supply today, was being cultivated as early as 2000 BCE.

 South American cultures began domesticating llamas and alpacas in the highlands of the Andes circa 3500 BCE.
 These animals were used for both transportation and meat; their fur was shorn or collected to use to make clothing.
 Guinea pigs were also domesticated as a food source at this time.

 By 2000 BCE, many agrarian village communities had developed throughout the Andes and the surrounding regions.
 Fishing became a widespread practice along the coast, with fish being the primary source of food for those communities.
 Irrigation systems were also developed at this time, which aided in the rise of agrarian societies.
 The food crops were quinoa, corn, lima beans, common beans, peanuts, manioc, sweet potatoes, potatoes, oca and squashes.
 Cotton was also grown and was particularly important as the only major fiber crop.

-Among the earliest permanent settlements, dated to 4700 BC is the Huaca Prieta site on the coast of Peru, and at 3500 BC the Valdivia culture in Ecuador.
+Among the earliest permanent settlements, dated to 4700 BCE is the Huaca Prieta site on the coast of Peru, and at 3500 BCE the Valdivia culture in Ecuador.
 Other groups also formed permanent settlements.
 Among those groups were the Muisca or "Muysca," and the Tairona, located in present-day Colombia.
 The Cañari of Ecuador, Quechua of Peru, and Aymara of Bolivia were the three most important Native peoples who developed societies of sedentary agriculture in South America.

 In the last two thousand years, there may have been contact with the Polynesians who sailed to and from the continent across the South Pacific Ocean.
 The sweet potato, which originated in South America, spread through some areas of the Pacific.
 There is no genetic legacy of human contact.

-Human activity

-The earliest archaeological evidence from human settlement comes from Monte Verde (possibly as early as 16,500 BCE).
-Based on archaeological evidence from an excavation at Caverna da Pedra Pintada, human inhabitants first settled in the Amazon region at least 11,200 years ago.